svenauhagen/paypal-plus-plugin/readme.txt

 = What do I have to pay attention to when I use a PayPal account for several shops? =

 It’s mandatory to assign a unique invoice prefix for each shop in the *PayPal Plus for WooCommerce* settings.
 Otherwise, PayPal won’t accept orders with the same invoice number.

-= In which countries can I use PayPal Plus for WooCommerce? =

-At the moment, you can use PayPal Plus for WooCommerce only in Germany.

 = With PayPal Plus for WooCommerce, which payment methods can I integrate into my shop? =